dk107dk/catbook/README.md

 Metadata about the files that are concatenated as sections of the doc is available from the Book object and each section.

-Bookfiles can have comments that are lines starting with #.
-You can specify the TITLE and AUTHOR directives.
-Preexisting docx files may be inserted using INSERT directives in the bookfile.
-Adding a METADATA directive inserts a page with a table containing the author, title, bookfile, word count and other metadata.
+Bookfiles can have comments lines starting with #.
+You can specify the TITLE and AUTHOR using directives; they will be shown in the book's metadata.
+Preexisting docx files may be inserted using INSERT directives.
+Adding a METADATA directive inserts a page with a table containing the author, title, bookfile path, word count and other metadata.

 For e.g.
 ```
-\#
+#
-\# this is a complete bookfile
+# this is a complete bookfile
-\# TITLE This is my book.
+# TITLE This is my book.
-\# AUTHOR John Doe
+# AUTHOR John Doe
-\#
+#
-\# INSERT another/file.docx
+# INSERT another/file.docx
-\#
+#
 filesdir/section-1.txt
 morefiles/section-2.txt
-\# METADATA
+# METADATA
-\#
+#
 ```

 For usage, see main.py and/or test/test_builder.py.